Last update: 2 months ago

 Get the jar and put the ingredients in it.
 Close it tight and give it a good shake.
-Make sure everything is mixed up nice and go grab your shaker lid because it’s time to spray the mattress with the cleaning powder.
+Make sure everything is mixed up nice and grab your shaker lid because it’s time to spray the mattress with the cleaning powder.

 How to Apply the DIY Mattress Cleaning Powder

 Strip the bed of all sheets.
-It’s the perfect time to use the time to give the linen a wash in the washing machine.
+It’s the perfect time to use the time to wash the linen in the washing machine.
 Grab the jar with the mattress cleaning powder and spread the cleaning mixture on top of the bed.

 As this is a DIY method of cleaning mattresses, we suggest that you leave the substance to sit for at least two hours, so that it can do its job.